gradle/gradle/design-docs/features/build-platform/README.md

 ## Use case

-The build engineering team provides build infrastructure and build logic to development teams, both inside and outside the organisation.
+The build engineering team provides build infrastructure and build logic to development teams, both inside and outside the organization.
 The development teams use this to automate various development jobs.

-The build logic includes open source and closed source plugins, and configuration data.
-This configuration data includes recommended and supported plugin versions, Gradle API versions, and Java runtime versions.
+The build logic may include open source and closed source plugins, and configuration data.
+This configuration data may include recommended and supported plugin versions, Gradle API versions, and Java runtime versions.
 It also includes details of where to find (most of) these things.

 ## "Build platform" concept